The Congregation of St. Joseph is dedicated to caring for our common home, including taking steps to strengthen, heal, and renew the face of Earth.

 We work to care for all creation in a number of ways:

 The Congregation is committed to sustainability.
-All of our centers recycle, have discontinued the use of bottled water, use cloth napkins, and compost.
+We recently completed a multi-year downsizing initiative at four of our centers around the country in an effort to reduce our carbon footprint.
+Many of our properties use solar power and vehicles that are eco-friendly.
+All recycle, have discontinued the use of bottled water and plastic straws, use cloth napkins and glass dinnerware, and compost.
 Whenever possible, fair trade products are used, not only to help producers in developing countries, but also to promote sustainable farming.
-Our sisters also make an effort to use vehicles that are eco-friendly and are working to reduce our carbon footprint by downsizing our centers.

-The Congregation supports initiatives that will bring about environmental change.
-This includes issuing public statements in support of changes that will have a positive effect on our planet, such as our statement on Climate Change, which you can read here.
-We also take part in activism to bring about change, by attending relevant marches and United Nations Commissions, and responding to calls to action for our world.
-We also work to raise awareness in others about the plight of our planet by sharing stories in our magazine, ImagineONE, as well as on our social media channels.
+The Congregation supports and takes part in initiatives that work toward systemic environmental change.
+This includes issuing public statements such as our statement denouncing U.S. withdrawal from the Paris Climate Agreement, voicing our position to elected officials and the media, attending relevant marches and United Nations Commissions, and responding to other calls to action.
+We also work to raise awareness about the plight of our planet by sharing stories in our magazine, imagineONE, in our eNewsletter, and on our social media channels.

-We support initiatives that work to alleviate those in food deserts, such as Grow Ohio Valley in Wheeling, WV and Grow Dat in New Orleans, LA.
+The Congregation supports initiatives that work to alleviate food deserts and those effected by them, such as Grow Ohio Valley in Wheeling, WV, and Grow Dat Youth Farm in New Orleans, LA.
 By providing these ministries with our time and talents, we’re not only helping encourage sustainable local farming, but also helping bring healthy foods to those in need.